 How does this relate to your social life?

 Well the more exercise you do, the more energy you burn.
-So if you know you are going to go out, socialise, have a good time and maybe have too much food and drink, doing more exercise before and after the event will help burn the excess energy consumed, and help you get back on track with your goals.
+So if you know you are going to go out, socialise, have a good time and maybe have too much food and drink, doing more exercise before and after the event will help burn the excess energy consumed.
+It will help you get back on track with your goals.

 Instead of dinner and drinks, why not go for a long walk?